Beatriz Morales-Nin: Biography

-She studied at the Escuela Montessori and the Institut Monserrat in Barcelona.
+She studied at the Escuela Montessori and the Institut Montserrat in Barcelona.
 She began studying Biology in 1970 at the University of Barcelona, where she graduated in 1978.
 Between 1972 and 1980, she was the mother of three children.
 She received a PhD in Biology at the same University in 1984.
 She obtained the position of Senior Scientist at the Institute of Marine Sciences (ICM) in 1986, and in 1989 she began working at the Mediterranean Institute for Advanced Studies (IMEDEA) in Mallorca, where other prestigious scientists such as Anna Traveset work.
 She has been director of this institute for almost 10 years (2008 - 2016) and she is currently a Research Professor of the Spanish National Research Council (CSIC) at the same institute.

 She was the first woman manager of the National Plan for Marine Science and Technology, and coordinator of a large network of European research funding bodies and several European projects.